iamaldonado/Macros_ANA/simpleRead/minidst/README.md

+.table-wrapper {
+  overflow-x: scroll;
+}
 # Simple Macro basic_readminiDST.C

 This simple macro[basic_readminiDST.C](https://github.com/iamaldonado/Macros_ANA/tree/main/simpleRead/minidst/basic_readminiDST.C),
-can be run for only one file or for several.
+can be run for only one or for several files.

  1. Run for only one file.